§01overview

 print(anchor["anchor_created_at"])

-# Independent verification documentation available to
+# independent verification documentation available to

-All endpoints require a Bearer token from POST /api/v1/attest except GET /api/v1/health.
+all endpoints require a bearer token from POST /api/v1/attest except GET /api/v1/health.

-| Method | Endpoint | Description |
+| method | endpoint | description |

 |---|---|---|

-| POST | /api/v1/attest | Establish session, receive Bearer token |
+POST | /api/v1/attest | establish session, receive bearer token |

-| POST | /api/v1/events | Ingest an audit event.
-Accepts optional context objects: policy_context, data_lineage, ai_execution_context, guardrail_context, human_review_context, outcome_context.
-See Section 13 for field definitions. |
+POST | /api/v1/events | ingest an audit event. accepts optional context objects: policy_context, data_lineage, ai_execution_context, guardrail_context, human_review_context, outcome_context. see §13. |

-| GET | /api/v1/proof/{event_id} | Retrieve cryptographic proof for an event |
+GET | /api/v1/proof/{event_id} | retrieve cryptographic proof for an event |

-| GET | /api/v1/verify | Verify chain integrity for a stream |
+GET | /api/v1/verify | verify chain integrity for a stream |

-| GET | /api/v1/health | System health and status |
+GET | /api/v1/health | system health and status |

-| GET | /api/v1/anchor/{date} | External timestamp anchor record for a date |
+GET | /api/v1/anchor/{date} | external timestamp anchor record for a date |

-When a human review is recorded, the velocity flag fires if the signoff was faster than the threshold for the tier.
-The event is always recorded regardless of the flag.
+when a human review is recorded, the velocity flag fires if the signoff was faster than the threshold for the tier. the event is always recorded regardless of the flag.

 |---|---|---|---|

-| 1 | Routine | Under 500ms | Low-stakes automated approvals |
+| 1 | routine | < 500ms | low-stakes automated approvals |

-| 2 | Standard | Under 2 seconds | Standard business decisions (default) |
+| 2 | standard | < 2 seconds | standard business decisions (default) |

-| 3 | High-risk | Under 10 seconds | High-stakes or irreversible decisions |
+| 3 | high-risk | < 10 seconds | high-stakes or irreversible decisions |

-Contact sales@syensystems.com to begin the onboarding process.
-Enterprise and Federal customers receive dedicated deployment assistance.
+contact sales@syensystems.com to begin the onboarding process. enterprise and federal customers receive dedicated deployment assistance.

-The following six context objects may be passed as optional fields on any event POST.
-Each object is independently optional.
-Fields within each object are optional unless marked required.
+the following six context objects may be passed as optional fields on any event POST. each object is independently optional. fields within each object are optional unless marked required.

 policy_context

-| Field | Type | Description |
+| field | type | description |

 |---|---|---|

-| policy_id | string | Identifier of the policy that governed this event |
+policy_id | string | identifier of the policy that governed this event |

-| policy_version | string | Semantic version of the policy at time of execution |
+policy_version | string | semantic version of the policy at time of execution |

-| framework_name | string | Compliance framework — e.g. NIST_AI_RMF, SOC2, HIPAA |
+framework_name | string | compliance framework — e.g. NIST_AI_RMF, SOC2, HIPAA |

-| requirement_id | string | Specific requirement within the framework — e.g. GOVERN-1.2 |
+requirement_id | string | specific requirement within the framework — e.g. GOVERN-1.2 |

-| policy_effect | string | Decision the policy produced — ALLOW, DENY, REQUIRE_REVIEW |
+policy_effect | string | decision the policy produced — ALLOW, DENY, REQUIRE_REVIEW |

-| exception_approved | boolean | Whether a policy exception was approved for this event |
+exception_approved | boolean | whether a policy exception was approved for this event |

-| exception_approver_id | string | Identity of the exception approver if exception_approved is true |
+exception_approver_id | string | identity of the exception approver if exception_approved is true |

 data_lineage

-| Field | Type | Description |
+| field | type | description |

 |---|---|---|

-| data_asset_id | string | Identifier of the dataset or data asset used |
+data_asset_id | string | identifier of the dataset or data asset used |

-| data_source_system | string | Source system — e.g. snowflake, cloudera, oracle-ebs |
+data_source_system | string | source system — e.g. snowflake, cloudera, oracle-ebs |

-| contains_pii | boolean | Whether the data contains personally identifiable information |
+contains_pii | boolean | whether the data contains personally identifiable information |

-| contains_phi | boolean | Whether the data contains protected health information |
+contains_phi | boolean | whether the data contains protected health information |

-| contains_financial | boolean | Whether the data contains financial account data |
+contains_financial | boolean | whether the data contains financial account data |

-| consent_basis | string | Legal basis for data use — e.g. contractual_necessity, consent |
+consent_basis | string | legal basis for data use — e.g. contractual_necessity, consent |

-| data_classification | string | Classification tier — e.g. public, internal, confidential, restricted |
+data_classification | string | classification tier — e.g. public, internal, confidential, restricted |

-| retention_policy_id | string | Identifier of the retention policy governing this data |
+retention_policy_id | string | identifier of the retention policy governing this data |

-| lineage_upstream_ids | array of strings | IDs of upstream datasets this asset was derived from |
+lineage_upstream_ids | array of strings | ids of upstream datasets this asset was derived from |

 ai_execution_context

-| Field | Type | Description |
+| field | type | description |

 |---|---|---|

-| model_provider | string | Model provider — e.g. anthropic, openai, google, aws |
+model_provider | string | model provider — e.g. anthropic, openai, google, aws |

-| model_name | string | Model name — e.g. claude-sonnet-4-6, gpt-4o, gemini-1.5-pro |
+model_name | string | model name — e.g. claude-sonnet-4-6, gpt-4o, gemini-1.5-pro |

-| model_version | string | Specific model version string |
+model_version | string | specific model version string |

-| prompt_hash | string | SHA-256 hash of the prompt sent to the model |
+prompt_hash | string | sha-256 hash of the prompt sent to the model |

-| response_hash | string | SHA-256 hash of the model response |
+response_hash | string | sha-256 hash of the model response |

-| agent_runtime | string | Agent framework — e.g. langchain, langgraph, custom |
+agent_runtime | string | agent framework — e.g. langchain, langgraph, custom |

-| agent_decision_type | string | Type of decision — recommendation, classification, generation |
+agent_decision_type | string | type of decision — recommendation, classification, generation |

-| agent_reversibility_flag | boolean | Whether the agent action can be reversed after execution |
+agent_reversibility_flag | boolean | whether the agent action can be reversed after execution |

-| retrieval_sources | array of strings | Source IDs or URIs used in RAG retrieval |
+retrieval_sources | array of strings | source ids or uris used in rag retrieval |

-| tool_calls_made | array of strings | Names of tools the agent invoked during this execution |
+tool_calls_made | array of strings | names of tools the agent invoked during this execution |

-| inference_latency_ms | integer | Time in milliseconds from prompt submission to response receipt |
+inference_latency_ms | integer | time in milliseconds from prompt submission to response receipt |

 guardrail_context

-| Field | Type | Description |
+| field | type | description |

 |---|---|---|

-| kill_switch_checked | boolean | Whether a kill switch was evaluated before execution |
+kill_switch_checked | boolean | whether a kill switch was evaluated before execution |

-| kill_switch_result | string | Result of kill switch check — PASS, BLOCK |
+kill_switch_result | string | result of kill switch check — PASS, BLOCK |

-| approval_gate_result | string | Result of any approval gate — APPROVED, DENIED, BYPASSED |
+approval_gate_result | string | result of any approval gate — APPROVED, DENIED, BYPASSED |

-| sandbox_executed | boolean | Whether the action ran in a sandbox environment first |
+sandbox_executed | boolean | whether the action ran in a sandbox environment first |

-| risk_score | float | Numeric risk score assigned at time of execution — 0.0 to 1.0 |
+risk_score | float | numeric risk score assigned at time of execution — 0.0 to 1.0 |

-| override_invoked | boolean | Whether a human override was used to bypass a control |
+override_invoked | boolean | whether a human override was used to bypass a control |

-| override_approver_id | string | Identity of the person who authorized the override |
+override_approver_id | string | identity of the person who authorized the override |

 human_review_context

-| Field | Type | Description |
+| field | type | description |

 |---|---|---|

-| human_review_required | boolean | Whether human review was required for this event |
+human_review_required | boolean | whether human review was required for this event |

-| review_decision | string | Decision made by the reviewer — APPROVE, REJECT, ESCALATE |
+review_decision | string | decision made by the reviewer — APPROVE, REJECT, ESCALATE |

-| final_approver_id | string | Identity of the final human approver |
+final_approver_id | string | identity of the final human approver |

-| review_latency_ms | integer | Time in milliseconds from review request to final decision |
+review_latency_ms | integer | time in milliseconds from review request to final decision |

-| review_interface | string | Interface used for review — e.g. servicenow, internal-portal |
+review_interface | string | interface used for review — e.g. servicenow, internal-portal |

-| reviewer_role | string | Role of the reviewer — e.g. credit_analyst, compliance_officer |
+reviewer_role | string | role of the reviewer — e.g. credit_analyst, compliance_officer |

 outcome_context

-| Field | Type | Description |
+| field | type | description |

 |---|---|---|

-| decision_result | string | Final decision — APPROVED, DENIED, ESCALATED, BLOCKED |
+decision_result | string | final decision — APPROVED, DENIED, ESCALATED, BLOCKED |

-| actual_action_taken | string | Specific action executed as a result — e.g. credit.line.issued |
+actual_action_taken | string | specific action executed as a result — e.g. credit.line.issued |

-| downstream_system_notified | string | System that received the outcome — e.g. oracle-ebs, servicenow |
+downstream_system_notified | string | system that received the outcome — e.g. oracle-ebs, servicenow |

-| rollback_possible | boolean | Whether this action can be reversed |
+rollback_possible | boolean | whether this action can be reversed |

-| financial_impact_usd | float | Dollar value of the action if financially material |
+financial_impact_usd | float | dollar value of the action if financially material |

-| # | Proof Requirement | Required Fields |
+| # | proof requirement | required fields |

 |---|---|---|